numblr/glaciertools/README.md

                    <-v|--vault vault> <file>

     -v --vault        name of the vault to which the file should be uploaded
     -p --profile      optional profile name to use for the upload.
-The profil name must be configured with the aws cli client.
+The profile name must be configured with the aws cli client.
     -d --description  optinal description of the file -s --split-size   level that determines the size of the parts used for